 Calling it a “jungle” and reflecting on how the city lights look from a plane, he uses heavy metaphors to compare Dallas to a “rich man with a death wish in his eyes” and also “a woman who will walk on you when you’re down,” leading us to believe that it’s not the easiest place to thrive in.

-Continuing the theme of Dallas as a disreputable city, Jimmy Buffett’s “Dallas” is a song where the lyrics call it a place where you “sing the blues” and where the narrator experienced people “doing [him] wrong.”
+Continuing the theme of the Big D as a disreputable city, Jimmy Buffett‘s “Dallas” is a song where the lyrics call it a place where you “sing the blues” and where the narrator experienced people “doing [him] wrong.”

 However, he does find some comfort in a female companion who lives close by and decides to stop in to see her while he’s in the area.

 The theme of Dallas as a place of bad memories persists in this 1977 classic by Steely Dan.
-In their song titled “Dallas,” the singer regrets the time he spent and the money he lost as he bids goodbye to the city and continues on his way.
+In their song titled, yet again, “Dallas,” the singer regrets the time he spent and the money he lost as he bids goodbye to the city and continues on his way.

 “Dallas” was sung by Steely Dan drummer Jim Hodder.
 Three years after this recording, it was covered by Poco on their album Head Over Heels.

-Although singer-songwriter Ray Wylie Hubbard was born in Oklahoma, he spent time in his childhood in Dallas, providing the basis for his song “Dallas After Midnight.”
+Although singer-songwriter Ray Wylie Hubbard was born in Oklahoma, he spent time in his childhood in the Big D, providing the basis for his song “Dallas After Midnight.”

 His blend of folk, rock, and outlaw country led him to a Songwriter of the Year Award in Austin in 2018.